uc-cdis/ndh-demo/demo/DMID_notebook/readme.txt

 6. Double click to open the notebook.
 From the navigation bar on the top left, click Run and then select Run All Cells to execute the notebook.

-Jupyter Notebook- DMID (Lab Edition)
+Jupyter Notebook- DMID (Lab Edition) overview:

 Under DMID-notebook folder, there are "LHV_demo.ipynb" python notebook and its dependent library "ndh_analysis_functions_dmid.py", and "DMID-LHV-R.ipynb" R notebook and its dependent library "ndh_analysis_function_dmid.r" with a list of inteferon pathway genes "CalU3_TypeI_ISG.txt"